NilPointer-Software/bdfd-wiki/src/bdscript/disableInnerSpaceRemoval.md

 # $disableInnerSpaceRemoval
-Disables the removal of multiple spaces from within the message
+Disables the removal of multiple spaces from within the message.

 ## Syntax
 ```